 Nausea is the unpleasant and sometimes debilitating sensation of feeling like you need to vomit.
 It’s surprisingly common, with 50% of adults experiencing it at some point each year (

-First described in relation to seasickness, the term is derived from the Greek word “naus,” which means ship.
+First described in relation to seasickness, the term “nausea” comes from the Greek word “naus,” which means ship.

-Nausea begins in the brain, where emotional, cognitive or chemical triggers may stimulate your nervous system, causing your stomach muscles to dysfunction and making you feel nauseous.
+Nausea begins in the brain, where emotional, cognitive, or chemical triggers may stimulate your nervous system.
+This causes your stomach muscles to work in an irregular way, making you feel nauseous.

-Though eating can be challenging when you feel sick, food and drinks are important for hydration, replacing lost electrolytes and helping your stomach settle.
+Though eating can be challenging when you feel nauseous, foods and drinks are important for hydration.
+They help replace lost electrolytes and help your stomach settle.

 Here are the 14 best foods and drinks for when you’re feeling nauseous.